REMA

 Rema Large

-REMA LARGE is a stand-alone 50kW membrane-less electrolyzer for hydrogen production planned for release in early 2030.
-This product is ideal for medium to large-scale centralized units producing around 1kg of hydrogen an hour for refuelling stations, seasonal storage and industrial applications.
+REMA We1 is a stand-alone 50kW AEM electrolyzer for hydrogen production planned for release in Q4 2026.
+This product is ideal for medium scale units producing around 1kg of hydrogen an hour for refuelling stations, seasonal storage and industrial applications.

 Contact us